cody0313/cody0313/README.md

 - 👋 Hi, I’m @cody0313
-- 👀 I’m interested in AI and Cyber Security
+- 👀 I’m interested in ML
 <!--- 🌱 I’m currently learning a python
 - 💞️ I’m looking to collaborate on ... --->
 - 📫 How to reach me: